Velir/dbt-ga4/README.md

 '7890123456', 'brand ios app'
 ```

-For the stream renaming to take effect, you will also have to add the `ga4.rename_streams` to your `dbt_project.yml` file and set it to 'true'.
+For the stream renaming to take effect, you will also have to add the `rename_streams` to your `dbt_project.yml` file and set it to 'true'.

 ```
 vars: